+Payoff Based Dynamics for Multi-Player Weakly Acyclic Games

+Jason R. Marden[†]

+H. Peyton Young[‡]

+Gürdal Arslan§

+Jeff S. Shamma[¶]

+January 15, 2007

+March 28, 2008 (revised)

+Abstract

-Payoff Based Dynamics for Multi-Player Weakly Acyclic Games\ Jason R. Marden H. Peyton Young Gürdal Arslan Jeff S. Shamma¶ January 15, 2007 Abstract We consider repeated multi-player games in which players repeatedly and simultaneously choose strategies from a finite set of available strategies according to some strategy adjustment process.
+We consider repeated multi-player games in which players repeatedly and simultaneously choose strategies from a finite set of available strategies according to some strategy adjustment process.
 We focus on the specific class of weakly acyclic games, which is particularly relevant for multi-agent cooperative control problems.
 A strategy adjustment process determines how players select their strategies at any stage as a function of the information gathered over previous stages.
-Of particular interest are "pay-off based" processes, in which at any stage, players only know their own actions and (noise corrupted) payoffs from previous stages.
+Of particular interest are "payoff based" processes, in which at any stage, players only know their own actions and (noise corrupted) payoffs from previous stages.
 In particular, players do not know the actions taken by other players and do not know the structural form of payoff functions.
 We introduce three different payoff based processes for increasingly general scenarios and prove that after a sufficiently large number of stages, player actions constitute a Nash equilibrium at any stage with arbitrarily high probability.
 We also show how to modify player utility functions through tolls and incentives in so-called congestion games, a special class of weakly acyclic games, to guarantee that a centralized objective can be realized as a Nash equilibrium.
 We illustrate the methods with a simulation of distributed routing over a network.

+1 Introduction

-1 Introduction The objective in distributed cooperative control for multi-agent systems is to enable a collection of "selfinterested" agents to achieve a desirable "collective" objective.
+The objective in distributed cooperative control for multi-agent systems is to enable a collection of "self-interested" agents to achieve a desirable "collective" objective.
 There are two overriding challenges to achieving this objective.
-The first is complexity: finding an optimal solution by a centralized algorithm may be prohibitively difficult when there are large numbers of interacting agents.
+The first is complexity.
+Finding an optimal solution by a centralized algorithm may be prohibitively difficult when there are large numbers of interacting agents.
 This motivates the use of adaptive methods that enable agents to "self organize" into suitable, if not optimal, collective solutions.

 The second challenge is limited information.
 Agents may have limited knowledge about the status of other agents, except perhaps for a small subset of "neighboring" agents.
-An example is collective motion control for mobile sensor platforms (e.g., [7]).
-In these problems, mobile sensors seek to position themselves \Research supported by NSF grant #ECS-0501394, ARO grant #W911NF-04-1-0316, and AFOSR grant #FA9550-05-1-0239. &lt;sup>†Department of Mechanical and Aerospace Engineering, University of California Los Angeles, marden@ucla.edu. &lt;sup>‡Department of Economics, Johns Hopkins University, pyoung@jhu.edu.
+An example is collective motion

+^{}Research supported by NSF grant #ECS-0501394, ARO grant #W911NF-04-1-0316, and AFOSR grant #FA9550-05-1-0239.

+[†]Information Science and Technology, California Institute of Technology, marden@caltech.edu.

+[‡]Department of Economics, University of Oxford and the Brookings Institute, pyoung@brookings.edu.